-- 1. Must see that ordinances are posted on bulletin board. - Will keep reports of council meetings, City Charter, City Ordinances, etc. and make same available for review by the public upon demand. - 3.
+- 3. Will aid counselors in any cases of illness or epidemic. - f.
+City Clerk - 1.
+Must see that ordinances are posted on bulletin board. - 2.
+Will keep reports of council meetings, City Charter, City Ordinances, etc. and make same available for review by the public upon demand. - 3.
 Will Notify press as to officers elected/appointed and of items of public interest.